Home

 Passive E-mount

-Compatible with mechanical adapters to accommodate every manual lens, active lens mounts planned for the future.
+Compatible with mechanical adapters to accommodate every manual lens, active lens mounts planned

 Camera Control